shenjean/diversity/README.md

 ```

 Log files of all completed jobs will be saved as **slurm-xxxx.out**.
 Check your log files and output files once everything is done.

+#### Output files:
+1. fastqc_orig/zip files - FastQC output in zipped format, not essential, you can remove them
+2. fastqc_orig/html files - FastQC output in HTML format.
+Download and open them to look at a summary of the quality of each fastq files.
+3. val_1.fq/val_1.fq.gz files - Trimmed forward fastq files
+4. val_2.fq/val_2.fq.gz files - Trimmed reverse fastq files
+5. trimming report text files - Summary of trimming proces e.g. how many reads were retained after quality filtering.
+Move them to a subfolder if you wish
+6. fastqc related zip and html files - See points #1 and #2

 How to read FastQC output: https://www.bioinformatics.babraham.ac.uk/projects/fastqc/